maniospas/fairbench-tiny/docs/python.md

 # Python Interface

+*There is no pypi library yet.
+Future availability will be via: pip install fairbench-tiny *

 After installing the fairbenchtiny library in your (virtual) environment, you can import it from its name.
 This grants access to a report generation method that takes as inputs numpy arrays of doubles or data types that pybind can convert